Analyzing Ever-Glory International Group (EVK) & Its Competitors

 Ever-Glory International Group (NASDAQ: EVK) is one of 22 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it compare to its competitors?
-We will compare Ever-Glory International Group to similar businesses based on the strength of its earnings, risk, institutional ownership, analyst recommendations, profitability, dividends and valuation.
+We will compare Ever-Glory International Group to similar companies based on the strength of its risk, earnings, institutional ownership, valuation, dividends, analyst recommendations and profitability.

 Profitability